Jet-induced jammed states of granular jet impacts: Rheology of Granular Jets for the frictionless case

 We can fit the data by the equations

-with constants $\phi_T, a_T, \alpha_T, \phi_s, a_s$ and $\alpha_s$.
+with constants $\phi_{\rm T}, a_{\rm T}, \alpha_{\rm T}, \phi_{\rm s}, a_{\rm s}$ and $\alpha_{\rm s}$.
 Fitting parameters are determined simultaneously by using Levenberg-Marquardt algorithm \cite{fit}.
 The obtained equations of states are written as

-where the comparison of Eqs. (\ref{fiteos1}) and (\ref{fiteos2}) with numerical data for the frictionless case are shown in Fig. \ref{eos_fig} (i) and (ii), respectively.
-From Eqs. (\ref{fiteos1}) and (\ref{fiteos2}) which suggest the pressure diverging at $\phi_T$ or $\phi_s$ , the granular particles are well packed with the fraction sufficiently close to the jamming point.
+where the comparison of Eqs. (\ref{fiteos1}) and (\ref{fiteos2}) with numerical data for the frictionless case are shown in the main figure of Fig. \ref{eos_fig} (i) and (ii), respectively.
+From Eqs. (\ref{fiteos1}) and (\ref{fiteos2}) which suggest the pressure diverging at $\phi_{\rm T}$ or $\phi_{\rm s}$ , the granular particles are well packed with the fraction sufficiently close to the jamming point.